How to choose the right softbox

 So, if you’re a photographer who is continually on the go, then the Easy Open Softboxes would be better for you.
 If you have a permanent studio and you have the room the leave your softboxes assembled, then a Standard Softboxes would be fine, as it will save you a bit of money.

 All our softboxes comes with two layers of diffusion, which is designed to produce very even illumination over the entire area of the softbox.
 The diffusers help to convert the harsh point light source of your flash, into a larger, softer light-source which produces an even and diffused quality of light that is more flattering for your subject.
 The Diffusion also reduces specular highlights and deep shadows.

 Softboxes are commonly used in portraiture and commercial photography as they replicate the light from a north facing window that was commonly used in the early days of photography to get the best lighting.

 Honeycomb Grids (also known as an Egg-Crates) are used to restrict the spread of light, preventing light from spilling onto areas that you don’t want light to fall, such as on the background when you are shooting a low-key image.
 Here ate PIXAPRO, we measure our Honeycomb grids in centimetres.
 The smaller the grid, the more restricted the spread of light will be.

 With honeycomb grids, there is a slight loss of light compared to the softbox without a honeycomb fitted.
 There is also a slight loss of softness since the spread of light is being restricted.
 However, both issues can be rectified by moving your softbox slightly closer to your subject if possible, this will compensate for the light loss, and make the apparent size of your light bigger which makes your light softer.

 Honeycomb grids are especially useful for reducing the chance of getting lens flare when you are backlighting or rim-lighting your subject.

-For further information regarding our range of Softboxes, please click Here
+To shop our range of Softboxes, please click Here